valeorozco/Interactive-Kinect-Memory-game/README.md

-And, after creating a pretty interface and adaptating it with Kinect tracking we ended up with an incredible interactive game.
+And, after creating a pretty interface and adaptating it with Kinect tracking, we ended up with an incredible interactive game.

 https://user-images.githubusercontent.com/85070733/189159894-be73a18b-15fd-4245-9017-ab38b81b4193.mp4